-Patients often come into the office complaining of a new pain or an exacerbation of an old injury and wonder why.
+Patients often come into the office complaining of new pain or an exacerbation of an old injury and wonder why.
 They can’t think of any recent traumas, so why are they hurting?
 It’s easy to recognize how a fall, car accident, heavy lifting or sporting activity can cause an injury, but sometimes it’s not so obvious.
 Our brains are hard-wired to find an explanation.
 We want to know why and how to avoid pain and suffering.
 But it is not usually explained by any 1 thing we just did.
 It usually occurs due to cumulative stresses, over time.
 And just like the proverbial straw that breaks the camel’s back, it seems to come on suddenly.
 We would rather believe that if we just don’t bend down to pet the dog, or pick up the paper, or lift a suitcase, we will be ok.
 But we did these daily activities hundreds of times before without a problem, until this time – the final straw.

-- Traumas, injuries and impacts
+Traumas, injuries, and impacts

-- Mental and/or emotional stress
+Mental and/or emotional stress

 This overload is very much like what happens to the electrical system at your house.
 If you plug in too many appliances on the circuit, you blow a breaker and then there is no power to 1 area of your house.
 We need to flip the switch at the breaker box to restore power.
 This is like the adjustment which restores power to all the different parts of the body through the nervous system.